• Advertise

 I decided to change the direction of my wrap slightly at the end of the section for some added texture, but that’s purely optional.

-Your double wrapped wreath will look like this.
-Again, you could stop here if you like a modern farmhouse fall wreath, but let keep going…
+Your double-wrapped wreath will look like this.
+Again, you could stop here if you like a modern farmhouse fall wreath, but let’s keep going…

 Step 3: Cut out paper leaves

 Cut leaf shapes out of cardstock.
 I decided to do oak leaves because I like their elongated shape.
-You can either freehand this step or download my free oak leaf printable.
+You can either freehand this step or trace a leaf you find outside.

 .